Structure of the Gaelic Athletic Association: County boards

-Congress is an annual meeting of all the GAA county boards and provincial councils.
+Congress is an annual GAA county boards and provincial councils meeting.
 It is here that changes to the Official Guide can be made.
 Central Council is a committee consisting of representatives of county boards and senior management at Croke Park.
-In Ireland there are four provincial councils, and there are some overseas units that fit into the same level, such as the British Provincial Council.
+In Ireland, there are four provincial councils, and some overseas units fit into the same level, such as the British Provincial Council.
 In Ireland there are 32 county boards, and again there are overseas units that fit into this level, such as the New York Board and the Canadian Board.

-With the exception of Central Council, all of these councils, boards, and committees are elected at an annual meeting at which the outgoing board reports on its year's activities before stepping down and the election of the incoming board taking place.
+Except for Central Council, all of these councils, boards, and committees are elected at an annual meeting at which the outgoing board reports on its year's activities before stepping down and the election of the incoming board taking place.

 Higher Education GAA

 The Higher Education GAA fulfills a similar role as the county board in competitions in which educational institutions such as University College Dublin (UCD) field teams.
 Some institutions (such as UCD) are also considered clubs by the county board and so fall under the two jurisdictions.